10 Must-Haves for Home Health Occupational Therapy

 5. The OT Toolkit

-One huge benefit is it provides treatment ideas and handouts for your home health patients.
+One huge benefit is it provides you with treatment ideas and handouts for your home health patients.
 It includes topics like home exercise programs, ADL retraining and adaptive equipment, managing medication and MD appointments, energy conservation techniques, home exercise programs, and more.

 The Toolkit pretty much covers almost any concern/topic of education you may have for your patient and their caregivers.